jctan/LocationWeatherSearch/README.md

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `grunt test:unit` will run the unit tests with karma (Test Driven Development).